Political positions of Barack Obama: Economic policy

-President Obama was first inaugurated in January 2009, in the depths of the Great Recession and a severe financial crisis that began in 2007.
-His presidency continued the banking bailout and auto industry rescue begun by the George W. Bush administration and immediately enacted an $800 billion stimulus program, the American Recovery and Reinvestment Act of 2009 (ARRA), which included a blend of additional spending and tax cuts.
+President Obama was first inaugurated in January 2009, in the depths of the Great Recession and the subprime mortgage crisis that began in 2007.
+His presidency continued the Troubled Asset Relief Program and auto industry rescue begun during the Presidency of George W. Bush and immediately enacted an $800 billion stimulus program, the American Recovery and Reinvestment Act of 2009 (ARRA), which included a blend of additional spending and tax cuts.
 By early 2011, the economy began creating jobs consistently each month, a trend which continued through the end of his tenure.

-Obama followed with the 2010 Patient Protection and Affordable Care Act.
+Obama followed with the 2010 Affordable Care Act.
 By 2016, the law covered approximately 23 million people with health insurance via a combination of state healthcare exchanges and an extension of Medicaid.
 It lowered the rate of those without health insurance from approximately 16% in 2010 to 9% by 2015.
 Throughout his administration, healthcare costs continued moderating; for example, healthcare premiums for those covered by employers rose by 69% between 2000 and 2005, but only by 27% from 2010 to 2015.
 By 2017, nearly 70% of those on the exchanges could purchase insurance for less than $75 per month after subsidies.
-The law was evaluated multiple times by the Congressional Budget Office, which scored it as a moderate deficit reducer, as it included tax hikes primarily on high income taxpayers (roughly the Top 5%) and reductions in future Medicare cost increases, offsetting subsidy costs.
+The law was evaluated multiple times by the Congressional Budget Office (CBO), which scored it as a moderate deficit reducer, as it included tax hikes primarily on high income taxpayers (roughly the Top 5%) and reductions in future Medicare cost increases, offsetting subsidy costs.
 No House Republicans, and only a few in the Senate, voted for the law.

-To address the excesses in the banking sector that precipitated in the 2007-2009 financial crisis, Obama signed into law the 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act, which limited bank risk-taking and overhauled the outdated regulatory regime ineffective in monitoring the non-depository or shadow banking sector at the core of the crisis, which had outgrown the traditional depository banking sector.
-The Act also created the Consumer Financial Protection Bureau, but did not breakup the largest banks (which had grown even larger due to forced mergers during the crisis) nor separate investment and depository banking, as the Glass-Steagal Act had done.
+To address the excesses in the banking sector that precipitated the 2008 financial crisis, Obama signed into law the Dodd–Frank Wall Street Reform and Consumer Protection Act in 2010, which limited bank risk-taking and overhauled the outdated regulatory regime ineffective in monitoring the non-depository or shadow banking sector at the core of the crisis, which had outgrown the traditional depository banking sector.
+The Act also created the Consumer Financial Protection Bureau, but did not breakup the largest banks (which had grown even larger due to forced mergers during the crisis) nor separate investment and depository banking, as the Glass–Steagal Act had done.
 Only a few Republicans voted for the law.